US Carrier JetBlue Launches Hostile Takeover Of Spirit Airlines - UrduPoint

 But in April, JetBlue challenged the deal, offering a similar argument about challenging larger US carriers.

-Spirit shares jumped 10 percent in midmorning trading, while JetBlue fell 4.5 percent.
-Frontier rose 5.5 percent.
+Spirit shares jumped 13.5 percent, while JetBlue fell 6.1 percent.
+Frontier rose 5.9 percent.